 Willis: We were in the forecast cone for Hurricane Dorian, the Category 5 hurricane that stalled over the northern Bahamas in early September.

 Reverol: Mid-morning on Saturday, August 3, 2019, University Medical Center (UMC) received a surge of trauma patients from a mass casualty shooting event, approximately five miles from our campus.
 An active shooter with an assault rifle opened fire in a Walmart, killing and injuring customers.

-This story can be found in the 2019 Fall Issue of TeleTracking's Patient Flow Quarterly Magazine.
+This story can be found in the 2021 Command Center Special Edition Volume 1 of TeleTracking's Patient Flow Quarterly Magazine.
 Download the full issue.